-Learning Goals:
+Learning Goals: Students will:

-- Understand that AI and robot behavior can be understood as "sense - think - act." - Understand that robots can use Al programming to act on their own. - Be able to create a program for KIBO that uses sensor data to act independently.
+- Understand that AI and robot behavior can be understood as "sense - think - act." - Be able to create a program for KIBO that uses sensor data to act independently. - Understand that robots and Al's ability to operate independently is limited by their sensors and programming.